Oxford football show progress in spring game victory over Southaven - The Oxford Eagle

 The offensive line also paved the way for a pair of rushing touchdowns coming from Tracy Harris late in the fourth quarter and Malachi Mitchell in the JV portion which took the lead for good the rest of the way.

 On defense, leading tackler from last year, Alex Sanford, made the switch from linebacker and played defensive end while a few new faces showed out at linebacker alongside Keegan Wilfawn.
-Malaki Pegues saw significant action playing on the edge while a pair of transfers, Martavious Blackmon and Ben Goubeaux made stops throughout the night.
+Malaki Pegues saw significant action playing on the edge while a pair of transfers, Martavis Blackmon and Ben Goubeaux made stops throughout the night.

 “Alex (Sanford) is a talented player, a versatile player,” Cutcliffe said.
 “We had some guys really step up and do things where we can move Alex into different positions, which will make us better defensively.
 We did a good job of playing team defense.
 We always talk about that and everyone doing their job and their part.
 When guys buy into that mentality and there’s a lack of selfishness, you can be a good defensive football team.”